nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 ### Aerial_20e
 Domain shift is confirmed.
 My model Aerial_1e model is showing signs of life (and an ability to detect _some_ potholes).
 I think the next step is to just crank up the training time and see where that gets us.

- **Assumption:** Previous training seems to confirm that we have the right data.
+- **Assumption:** Previous training seems to confirm that we have the right data.
 Extending the training should specialize the model further and improve performance.
+- **Variable:** 20 Epochs
 - **Results:**

 | Model | mAP50 |